nextflow-io/nextflow/docs/ignite.md

 process in the first of the nodes, allocated by your job request, and an Ignite daemon in the remaining nodes.

 In practice you will need a launcher script to submit an MPI job request to your batch scheduler/resource manager.
-The batch scheduler must reserve the computing nodes in an exclusive manner to avoid having multiple Ignite daemons running on the same node.
+The batch scheduler must reserve the compute nodes in an exclusive manner to avoid having multiple Ignite daemons running on the same node.
 Nextflow must be launched using the `mpirun` utility, as if it were an MPI application, specifying the `--pernode` option.